Danone to shed Russian dairy business with 1 bln euro write-off | Business

 - France

-French food company Danone will shed control of its dairy food business in Russia, it said on Friday, adding that the deal could lead to a write-off of up to 1 billion euros ($978 million).

-Joining the lengthening list of global companies making costly exits from Russia over the war in Ukraine, Danone will be offloading a business that represents about 90% of the company's operations in Russia, where only its infant nutrition unit will be retained.
+French food company Danone will shed control of its dairy food business in Russia in a deal that could lead to a write-off of up to 1 billion euros ($978 million), it said on Friday.
+Joining a lengthening list of global companies making costly exits from Russia over the war in Ukraine, Danone will be offloading a business representing about 90% of its operations in Russia, where it will retain its infant nutrition unit.

 "This is the best option to ensure long-term local business continuity," a Danone statement said, adding that the Russian dairy unit accounted for about 5% of the group's net sales in the first nine months of the year.
+A source close to the matter said Danone could retain a stake in the dairy business, Russia's biggest.

+"The board has just started a process that will lead to a transaction that could be a full sale or a partial sale," the source said, adding that the aim is to no longer operate the business.
+Many Western food and consumer goods companies including Nestle and Procter & Gamble have continued to provide essential food and medicine to Russia while also facing pressure from consumers and activists to cut all ties with Moscow.

-Shares in Danone rose more than 1% in early trading, with analysts welcoming news that the company was reducing its presence in Russia, saying this could herald a wider of reshuffle of its operations.
+Shares in Danone rose more than 1% in early trading, with analysts welcoming the news and saying it could herald a wider of reshuffle of its operations.
 Chief Executive Antoine de Saint-Affrique, who took the helm in September last year, said the company would part with non-performing businesses under a turnaround plan he launched this year.

 "Russia is clearly an asset they had to exit from," Pierre Tegner, analyst at broker Oddo BHF, said in a note.
 "It is not only because Russia is a low-margin business with poor growth.
 It is mainly because this asset has generated a lot of distraction over the last 11 years for top management."